Material Nonpublic Information Definition

 Material Nonpublic Information Policy

-- Ban on direct or indirect trading in securities by employees or relatives of employees (in some cases) until the information becomes public.
+- Ban direct or indirect trading in securities by employees or relatives of employees (in some cases) until the information becomes public.

 - Authority to access material nonpublic information to top management or by the permission of top management only;

-- Initial disclosure policy, i.e., employees are required to submit the holding by them, their relatives, or persons connected with employees within a few days of purchasing securities and changes thereon.
+- Initial disclosure policy, i.e., employees are required to submit the holding by their relatives or persons connected with employees within a few days of purchasing securities and changes thereon.

 - Regulations to be followed by every company with regards to the listing, issue, and right issue or further issue of shares;

-- Policy and agreement on maintenance of confidential information between the company and employees or third party
+- Policy and agreement on maintenance of confidential information between the company and employees or third party.

 Conclusion